isomerpages/govtech-gobusiness/index.md

 sections:
     - hero:
         title: Exemption from Suspension of Activities
-        subtitle: You should ensure the followin
+        subtitle: You should ensure the following
         background: /images/hero-banner.jpg
         url: /regulations2020/
         button: CLick Here